AndieWill510/tinydoor/Options/096-the-side-hustle-is-not-a-solution-to-the-hostile-room.md

 The world owes you work that does not cost you your health.

-The side hustle was not the answer.
+The side hustle may not be not the answer.

 It was the system handing you the bill for its own failure.